Skip to main content

 FlyOS-Fast is a lightweight Linux system customized for 3D printing, supporting Fly's entire series of host platforms.
 Its features include:

-• Fast startup, kernel optimization ensures Klipper's real-time performance
+• Fast boot speed, kernel optimization ensures Klipper real-time performance

-• File system optimization, reducing the risk of being unable to start after power failure
+• File system optimization, reducing the risk of failure to start after power loss

 • 30-second fast startup of KlipperScreen